 Data Collection Instruments

-Pre-structured questionnaires are used by the researcher for the collection of data from the target participants of the study, the questionnaires consists upon two parts, the 1st part is developed for seeking demographic information from the participants, while the second part contains questions that are aimed to obtain responses of the participants regarding the given variables of the study, i.e. human dignity/self respect of employees, interactional justice in the organization and employees turnover intentions.
+Pre-structured questionnaires were used by the researcher for the collection of data from the target participants of the study, the questionnaires consists upon two parts, the 1st part is developed for seeking demographic information from the participants, while the second part contains questions that are aimed to obtain responses of the participants regarding the given variables of the study, i.e. human dignity/self-respect of employees, interactional justice in the organization and employees turnover intentions.
 For the purpose of measuring responses of the participants, the researcher has established a 5 point Likert scale chart ranging from 1= strongly disagree to 5 = strongly agree.

 Data Analysis and Discussion

-SPSS data analysis tool is used for the evaluation of the responses that are collected from the participants of the study to investigate the possible relationship between interactional justice and employees turnover intentions, while taking into consideration the mediating role of human dignity/self respect of the selected participants.
+SPSS data analysis tool is used for the evaluation of the responses that are collected from the participants of the study to investigate the possible relationship between interactional justice and employees turnover intentions, while taking into consideration the mediating role of human dignity/self-respect of the selected participants.
 SPSS provided results regarding t-values, frequencies, correlations, mean values, standard deviations and helped the researcher in conducting multiple regression analysis.
 Reliability testing was also performed for increasing effectiveness of the items provided in the questionnaires.
 Items having more than 0.70 value of Chronbach’s Alpha were considered as reliable, while those having less value were eliminated from the final questionnaire (Table – 1).
-Hence, the final questionnaire of the study contained 3 items for interactional justice variable, 4 items for employee’s turnover intentions and 3 items for human dignity / self respect of employees.
-Moreover, the researcher has taken mean value of more than 3 as a qualifying indicator for assessing the high consciousness of employees towards factors like human dignity and self respect.
+Hence, the final questionnaire of the study contained 3 items for interactional justice variable, 4 items for employee’s turnover intentions and 3 items for human dignity / self-respect of employees.
+Moreover, the researcher has taken mean value of more than 3 as a qualifying indicator for assessing the high consciousness of employees towards factors like human dignity and self-respect.
 The researcher has used independent sample t-test, one-way ANOVA, one sample t-test and applied multiple regression and correlation analysis for identifying/explaining possible relationships between the given variables of the study.

 Table – 1: Reliability Measurement